 Kathy Carlson, Army Corps of Engineers project engineer at Canton Lake, said it could take two years for the lake to fully recover.
-Meanwhile, the following spring Hefner Lake received so much water OKC had to release water to prevent flooding.
+Meanwhile, the following spring Hefner Lake received so much water that OKC had to release a portion to prevent flooding.

-Residents and business owners of other communities have fought for their water bodies to gain scenic river status, which would protect them for recreational use.
+Residents and business owners of other communities have fought for their water bodies to gain scenic river status, effectively protecting them for recreational use.